Raja Ram Singh Kushwaha

-Raja Ram Singh or Raja Ram Singh Kushwaha, is an Indian politician based in Bihar, who was elected to Bihar Legislative Assembly twice, from Obra Assembly constituency in Aurangabad district.
+Raja Ram Singh or Raja Ram Singh Kushwaha (born March 27, 1958), is an Indian politician based in Bihar, who was elected to Bihar Legislative Assembly twice, from Obra Assembly constituency in Aurangabad district.
 He is a member of Communist Party of India (Marxist–Leninist) Liberation.
 He was first elected in 1995 and retained this constituency in 2000 Bihar Legislative Assembly elections.
 He is also a politburo member of CPI(ML)L. In 2024 Indian general election, he defeated Bhojpuri singer Pawan Singh with a margin of over one lakh votes to win Karakat Lok Sabha constituency.
 He stood first in the triangular electoral contest involving National Democratic Alliance candidate and Rashtriya Lok Morcha president, Upendra Kushwaha and Pawan Singh.

 Life

 Raja Ram Singh was born to Deepan Singh in Ekauni Village of the Aurangabad district of Bihar in a Koeri family.
 The son of a marginal farmer, Singh was a social worker before joining politics and his spouse is a principle of Primary School Railways.
 He has completed his degree of civil engineering from Bihar College of Engineering, which later came to be known as National Institute of Technology, Patna.
 However, he never pursued a career in engineering and joined Indian People's Front.
-By 1980s, he was a significant leader of the IPF.
+By the 1980s, he was a significant leader of the IPF.

-Later, he remained associated with CPI-ML party and contested the state legislative assembly elections in 1995 on its symbol.
-He managed to win that election and repeated his electoral victory in 2000 Bihar Legislative Assembly elections.
-He again contested from this constituency in 2015 Bihar Legislative Assembly elections.
+Later, he remained associated with the CPI-ML party and contested the state legislative assembly elections in 1995 on its symbol.
+He managed to win that election and repeated his electoral victory in the 2000 Bihar Legislative Assembly elections.
+He again contested from this constituency in the 2015 Bihar Legislative Assembly elections.
 In this election, he finished in third position with 22,801 votes.
 Birendra Kumar Sinha of Rashtriya Janata Dal, who won this election from the Obra constituency and Chandra Bhushan Verma of Rashtriya Lok Samata Party were the winners and first runner-up.
-He also contested elections to Lok Sabha in 2009, 2014 and 2019, but in all these elections, his performance remained poor.
+He also contested elections to the Lok Sabha in 2009, 2014 and 2019, but in all these elections, his performance remained poor.

-In 2012, he was also imprisoned in connection with demonstration organised by him and his party members against the murder of Mukhiya of Sonhathu Panchayat of Haspura block, Devendra Kumar.
+In 2012, he was also imprisoned in connection with a demonstration organised by him and his party members against the murder of Mukhiya of Sonhathu Panchayat of Haspura block, Devendra Kumar.
 They were arrested while organising demonstration to demand Central Bureau of Investigation enquiry into the case.

-Singh is also one of the prominent leader of farmer's movement in India.
+Singh is also one of the prominent leaders of the farmers' movement in India.
 He is the state chief of All India Kisan Sangharsh Coordination Committee for the states of Bihar and Jharkhand, besides being a member of politburo of Communist Party of India (Marxist-Leninist) liberation.
 He is also the national secretary of All India Kisan Mahasabha, a peasant right organisation.